 Perla Gamez and her students could be shaping the future of bilingual education.
-The assistant psychology professor and several graduate and undergraduate students are working on research that seeks to improve the way classroom instruction is approached for English language learners.
+The assistant psychology professor and several graduate and undergraduate students are working on research that seeks to improve the way teachers approach classroom instruction for English language learners.

 Assistant professor Robert Morrison’s Psychology of Creativity course is not your typical college class.
 There are no traditional papers or exams, and students lead a lot of the presentations themselves.
 As Morrison says: “I tell my students, ‘This is your chance to do the things you always wanted to do in a college class.’ ”

-Loyola Psychology Professor, Dr. Catherine Haden, discussed her current research that focuses on parent-child interaction and building a child’s interest in STEM (Science, Math, Technology, and Engineering).
+Loyola psychology professor, Dr. Catherine Haden, discussed her ongoing research, which focuses on parent-child interaction and building a child’s interest in STEM (Science, Math, Technology, and Engineering).